 In this situation, a gentleman on a building site was awarded £325,000 in broken leg compensation payouts when he suffered this type of injury at work.
 The man in question was following procedures for PPE and was wearing the required clothing and protective gear when a pile of scaffolding poles that had been nearby collapsed, rolling on top of the victim and causing him to suffer severe injuries, including several broken bones in his legs.

 This claim, researched by Accident Claims, goes a long way towards illustrating the kinds of claims for broken tibia and fibula compensation we help clients seek when they have suffered a broken leg at work.
-Below, we explain more about this case study, along with more about a broken leg at work injury, including how long does it take to recover from a broken leg, broken leg compensation payouts information and more.
+Below, we explain more about this case study for compensation for a broken leg, along with more about a broken leg at work injury, including how long does it take to recover from a broken leg, broken leg compensation payouts information, how we could provide an alternative to a compensation calculator and a personal injury solicitor and more.

 Statistics for Construction and Building Site Injuries

 Being on a construction site is not without risk, and in fact it is one of the most dangerous occupations in the world.
-In terms of work-related injury, the HSE reveal that in 2016/17 there were a shocking 30 fatalities due to injury on construction sites in the UK, while a further 64,000 injuries that are non-fatal occur each year on UK construction sites.
-The major fatal injuries that occur do so from falls from a height (49%), with being trapped or struck covering the others.
+In terms of work-related injury, the HSE reveal that in 2020/21 there were a shocking 39 fatalities due to injury on construction sites in the UK, while a further 61,000 injuries that are non-fatal occurred on UK construction sites.
+The major fatal injuries that occurred were from falls from a height (50%).

 Whether you have suffered a broken leg at work, or a lifting and handling injury, and it was someone else’s doing that led to the injury, it is essential to remember that you can make a claim, and that we can help you do so.